JiyoungPark92/Portfolio/README.md

 In this lab, I implement a classification model that predicts process anomalies based on data based on sensor data measured in the SECOM process provided by UCI.
 Using this, it is possible to predict whether a process abnormality occurs when sensor data is given, and find out which sensors play an important role in the case of process abnormality.

 # [Project 8] Financial Transaction Customer Credit Risk Prediction
+## Key Words
+Machine learning, K-fold, Decision tree, Visualizaion
+## Project Goals
+- Perform classification model to predict customer credit risk through financial transaction data analysis
+- Perform data analysis on characteristic data that affects customer credit risk
+## Project outline
+Financial transaction data makes it possible to determine the consumption patterns of people belonging to the data, and even to infer their lifestyles.
+This information can help marketers or financial institutions make appropriate product recommendations.
+In particular, the customer's credit risk level can be used as important information in recommending financial products or limiting financial activities.

+In this project, I implement a classification model that predicts the credit risk of financial customers based on German financial transaction customer data.
+Based on data analysis and classification model, when new customer data is received, it is possible to predict whether or not there is a credit risk, and it is also possible to know which characteristic data has a significant influence on predicting whether or not there is a risk.